Two problem conventions re castling and capturing en passant

 Mate in 2, (b) Add BPg2

 The two-mover above is a neat illustration of this rule.
-Since White is to play in the diagram, Black must have made the last move, with a piece that is still on the board.
+Since White is to play in the diagram, Black must have made the last move, with a unit that is still on the board.
 Neither of the pawns could have made this move, since they are still on their initial squares, so it must have been made by the king or the rook.
-Thus we’ve shown that Black has disturbed at least one of the two pieces previously, a fact that renders the castling move illegal.
-The key here is 1.Ra8! (threat: 2.B~) 1…Kf8 2.Be5, 1…Rg8+ 2.Bg3, and Black cannot play 1…0-0, which otherwise would be a refutation.
-In part (b) of this twin, with a black pawn added on g2, Black’s last move could have been made by this pawn.
-That means castling is now considered legal, and it would defeat the try 1.Ra8?
-The new key is 1.Be5!
-(2.Ra8) 1…0-0 2.Rg3.
+Thus we have shown that Black has disturbed at least one of the two pieces previously, a fact that renders the castling move illegal.
+The key here is 1.Ra8! (threat: 2.B~); 1…Kf8 2.Be5, 1…Rg8+ 2.Bg3, and Black cannot play 1…0-0, which otherwise would be a refutation.
+For part (b) of this twin, add a black pawn on g2.
+Now Black’s last move could have been made by this pawn, rather than the king or the rook.
+With no proof that the latter pieces have ever moved, castling is now considered legal, and it would defeat the try 1.Ra8?
+The new key is 1.Be5!, threatening 2.Ra8.
+Black’s only defence is 1…0-0 (as 1…Rg8 no longer checks), answered by 2.Rg3.

 The convention for en passant captures applies to problem positions where a pawn is on its fifth rank while an enemy pawn is adjacent to it on the same rank.
 In such cases, capturing the enemy pawn en passant is deemed illegal, unless it can be proved that the only possible last move was a double-step by that pawn.